UniLayerIO/ethereumjs-monorepo/packages/tx/README.md

 Note: For Optimistic Kovan and Optimistic Ethereum, the London hardfork has not been implemented so transactions submitted with a `baseFee` will revert.
 The London hardfork is targeted to implement on Optimism in Q1.22.

+Note: UniLayer Network to be added as a pull later.

 For a non-predefined custom chain it is also possible to just provide a chain ID as well as other parameters to `Common`:

 ```ts